Trismegiste/WamBundle/README.md

  * You face a logic problem with non deterministic path

 ## Is there a releaase for ZF/CodeIgniter/FatFreeFramework instead of Symfony 2.1 ?
-Yes : this library can be included in whatever you want.
+Yes U can: this library can be included in whatever you want.
-For example : the console can be run as far as you have PHP 5.3.8 and PhpUnit and TravisCI don't need any framework to be run
+For example : the console can be run as far as you have PHP 5.3.8.
+PhpUnit and TravisCI don't need any framework to be ran.

 But for convinience, there is also service for symfony 2.1 because it is the most advanced framework for PHP today
-(I mean with features like namespace, ORM, DDD, DI, AOP to name few )
+(I mean with features like namespace, ORM, DDD, DI, AOP to name a few )

 ## Can I haZ example ?
 Look at the file basket.pro : it's a set of marketing rules for gift and discount